Good Feet stores are now found in the Seattle area and I have been asked by several of my patients to provide a Good Feet Store review.

 Where to Get Arch Supports in Seattle

-If you are in the Seattle area you can find a great selection of what we consider much better arch supports at stores such as Super Jock n Jill, Sound Sports and Sole Perfection.
+If you are in the Seattle area you can find a great selection of what we consider much better arch supports at stores such as Super Jock n Jill, SHOES-n-FEET, Chick’s and Sole Perfection.
 REI also has a wide selection of good arch supports.

 If you have a more serious foot condition, would like information on whether custom orthotics might help you or you have tried the OTC arch supports and they just don’t provide adequate relief of your pain then contact us for an appointment.